jacobwisnoff/cli-task-manager/README.md

 A lightweight command-line task manager written in Java.
 Features: create, list, complete/cancel, and delete tasks.
 Tasks are persisted to a JSON file between runs.

-Tech: Java 24, picocli for CLI parsing, Jackson for JSON.
+Tech: Java 24, picocli for CLI parsing, Jackson for JSON serialization.

 ---